firefly-iii/docs/docs/docs/references/data-importer/third-party-tools.md

 ## Import tools

+### FF3-OFX

+[FF3-OFX](https://github.com/pelaxa/ff3-ofx) is a React application that can be used to import transactions using your financial institution's OFX (Money format) exports.

 ### Splitwise

 "[Splitwise Firefly Sync](https://github.com/adyanth/splitwise-firefly-sync)" syncs the expenses from Splitwise to Firefly III using their respective APIs.